fbpx

 Family: Fabaceae subfamily Mimosoideae

-Acacia implexa, the Hickory Wattle, is a small to medium sized tree that will reach a height of 12 metres.
+Acacia implexa, the Hickory Wattle, is a small to medium sized tree that will reach a height of 12 metres, often with a spreading and weeping habit.

 It has a very large natural range and there are a range of leaf-forms observed; growing through the entirety of the NSW coast, tablelands and western slopes areas, as far west as Nyngan.
-It extends as far as Cairns in Queensland, as far west as towards Augathella and it extends through most of Victoria with the exception of the far-west.
-It is a wattle that will naturalise and colonise outside of its home-range from planting and general seed dispersal, especially along road verges.
+It extends as far as Cairns, and as far west as towards Augathella in Queensland.
+It extends through most of Victoria with the exception of the far-west.
+It will naturalise and colonise outside of its home-range from planting and general seed dispersal, especially along road verges.

 Bark is rough and greyish.